Cyrus Prindle

-Cyrus Prindle (April 11, 1800 – December 1, 1885) was an American abolitionist and one of the founders of the Wesleyan Church.
-He was born in Canaan, Conn., and entered the New York conference in 1821.
-An Abolitionist in principle, he was removed from important appointments to the poorest, and in 1843 with others he seceded from the Methodist Episcopal church and founded the Wesleyan church.
-When the movement had accomplished its purpose, with about 100 others of his ministerial associates, he returned to the Methodist church.
-He died in Cleveland, Ohio.
+Cyrus Prindle (April 11, 1800 – December 1, 1885) also written as Cyrus Pringle, was an American abolitionist, Methodist Episcopal minister, writer, and one of the founders of the Wesleyan Church.
+He was born in Canaan, Connecticut, and entered the New York conference in 1821.
+An abolitionist in principle, he was removed from important appointments to the poorest, and in 1843 with others he seceded from the Methodist Episcopal Church and founded the Wesleyan Church.
+When the movement had accomplished its purpose, with about 100 others of his ministerial associates, he returned to the Methodist Church.

+Prindle published the book, Sinfulness of American Slavery (1841), where he denounced enslavement and servitude.
+He died on December 1, 1885, in Cleveland, Ohio.